Yuralitv1982/git_hook_nodejs/README.md

 this version of husky work different

-some command in use file pre-coomit in .husky
+some command in use file pre-commit in .husky

+remove command add . from pre-commit